 They are loyal and enjoy family activities and pleasing their human companions.

-Picking a Springerdoodle Puppy
+Rescuing a Springerdoodle

 The Springer Spaniel Poodle mix is a popular crossbreed, so finding Springerdoodle breeders online should be relatively easy.